|

 to me, and in the spirit I am trying to foster, forever, I offer my seat

 to her companion.
 She declines.
+At the

 next stop there is a lot of commotion and struggle as people try to